fishcharlie/jquery-and-browser-storage/README.md

  - If you have time, use jQuery to select another element, and change its positioning or size

+## Why do we need localStorage?
+In this Unit we will be building Browser games with HTML, CSS and client-side JavaScript.
+Although we are not yet ready to connect a database on the backend or store data on a server, the browser offers the ability to persist data locally using `sessionStorage`, `localStorage` and some other options we may explore later in the course.

+Creating a game, you may wish to allow your users to store their names and high scores, or keep track of some other simple data.

+[Here](https://developer.mozilla.org/en-US/docs/Web/API/Storage) is a look at some documentation for the Web Storage API.

 ## Warm-up (15 min)

 <!-- 9:40 -->